-The European Grassland Butterfly Indicator has been updated for the EU and Europe.
+The European Grassland Butterfly Indicator has been updated for the EU countries and Europe as a whole.
 In this chapter both indicators are presented.

-Figure 4a shows the European Grassland Butterfly Indicator just for the countries in the EU.
-The indicator is based on geometric mean of the supra-national species trends (as in the bird indicators, Gregory et al. 2005) as presented in chapter 3.
+Figure 5a shows the European Grassland Butterfly Indicator for the EU-countries.
+The indicator is based on the geometric mean of the supra-national species trends (as in the bird indicators, Gregory et al., 2005) as presented in chapter 3.
 As well as the yearly index-values of the indicator, a flexible trend with confidence intervals is presented (see annex II).
 The confidence limits of the indicator are based on the confidence limits from the separate species indices.

-The indicator shows a significant rate of decline of 30%, most of which occurred in the period 1990-2005.
+The indicator shows a significant decline of 33%, most of which occurred in the period 1990-2005.
 The rate of decline seems to have slowed in the last 5-10 years compared with the previous period.
-As can be seen in the bar graph (figure 4b) several species are still declining while a few appear to have stabilised and three are showing some improvement albeit from a very low base.
+As can be seen in the bar graph (figure 5b) several species are still declining while a growing number appear to have stabilised and four are showing some improvement albeit from a very low base.

-So far, 1990-1992 represent the best years for butterflies in the indicator, with 2008 and 2012 as the years with the lowest population-indices.
+So far, 1990-1992 represent the best years for butterflies in the smoothed indicator, with 2008, 2012 and 2015 as the years with the lowest population-indices on average.